 OTAs like Expedia and Booking.com have started changing the way they deal with cancellations and are forcing hosts to refund payments, leaving them at a loss at a time when all hoteliers and other vacation rental owners have entered a survival mode.
 In other words, Airbnb and the rest are salvaging their own cash flow, not showing any consideration and understanding for their hosts’ financial well-being at a time most needed and expected.

 But even in these tough days, there is light at the end of the tunnel!

 Have You Started Earning through Direct Bookings?

-For those who are lucky enough to drive a sufficient number of direct bookings into their businesses, the challenge before them lies in deciding how to deal with refunds – whether to refund, when, and how much.
+For those who are lucky enough to drive a sufficient number of direct bookings into their businesses, the challenge before they lie in deciding how to deal with refunds – whether to refund, when and how much.
 This blog contains our suggestions to hosts about dealing with cancellations and refund requests generally and at the time of COVID-19.

 If you have already started taking direct bookings, it is time to set your own rules.
 As an operator of short term rentals and in order to keep your cash flow steady while safeguarding the relationships with your guests at the same time, you need to:

 - Stick to your Terms and Conditions – don’t offer refunds unless you are contractually obliged to.